nekhbet/sphinxsearch/readme.md

-This is a maintained version to the latest Laravel (right now 10.x).
+This is a maintained version to the latest Laravel (right now 10.x) and to Sphinx 3.x.
 ============================

 I'm using it for my personal projects, so it will be up-to-date.